akullpp/awesome-java/README.md

 * [Grails](https://grails.org/) - Groovy framework with the aim to provide a highly productive environment by favoring convention over configuration, no XML and support for mixins.
 * [Play](http://www.playframework.com/) - Uses convention over configuration, hot code reloading and display of errors in the browser.
 * [PrimeFaces](http://primefaces.org/) - JSF framework which has a free and a commercial version with support.
 Provides several frontend components.
+* [Ratpack](http://www.ratpack.io/) - A set of Java libraries that facilitate fast, efficient, evolvable and well tested HTTP applications.
 * [Spark](http://www.sparkjava.com/why.html) - Unique framework which focuses not on complex MVC patterns but on rapid development.
 * [Spring Boot](http://projects.spring.io/spring-boot/) - Microframework which simplifies the development of new Spring applications.
 * [Spring](http://projects.spring.io/spring-framework/) - Aims to simplify the development with Java EE and provides packages for dependency injection and aspect-oriented programming.